ntfromchicago/MV-HEVC-Pal/README.md

 It says it runs on Intel but the commands it uses do not.
 Sorry to everyone with an older Mac.

-To download the .zip containing the app, look at the Releases and download the latest version.
+To download the .zip containing the app, look at the Releases and download the latest version by looking at the assets.

 ## Summary